 - encouraging engagement between all participants in the learning and teaching process in order to develop effective partnerships

-- ensuring that due regard has been paid to the statutory requirements and guidance for assessment, and that practitioners are taking account of this in planning learning and teaching and within daily practice.
+- ensuring that the statutory requirements have been met and that due regard has been paid to this guidance for assessment, and that practitioners are taking account of this in planning, learning and teaching and within daily practice

 - sharing intended learning appropriately with learners

 - evaluating learning, including through observation, questioning and discussion

 - using the information gained from ongoing assessment to reflect on own practice to inform next steps in teaching and planning for learning

 - providing relevant and focused feedback that actively engages learners, encourages them to take responsibility for their learning, and moves their learning forward